 began to travel around Japan.

 Shiki's studies were abrupt because of health problems.
-The rest of his life he devoted to the writing of haiku and waka (or tanka).
+In May 1889 he coughed blood; The rest of his life he devoted to the writing of haiku and waka (or tanka).
 After withdrawing from the Imperial University, Shiki was a haiku editor of the newspaper Nippon, publishing there in 1893 Indiscriminate Attacks on the Literary World, Some Remarks om Basho and other writings.
 In 1892 Shiki began his reform of the poetic form.
 At that time the Japanese poetry was still dominated by images of cherry blossoms and colored autumn leaves.
 Shiki turned his back on the traditional seventeen-syllable verse form which he considered incapable of expressing the complexities of modern life.

 Regardless of his poor health, Shiki went to China as a war correspondent in 1895, saying, "What point is there in having been born a man unless I can accompany the army?"
 However, he never witnessed any action, because the war ended before he reached China.
 Shiki fell seriously ill; beset by tuberculosis, he remained an invalid for much of the rest of his life.
 On his return trip, he had a lung hemorrhage and was expected to die.
 Shiki convalesced at Natsume Soseki's two-storied cottage in the city Matsuyama, adjoined by a celebrated hot spring resort.
 During his stay, he introduced the new haiku style to a group of young haiku devotees and wrote Haikai Taiyo (The Elements of Haiku).